[Updated September 9, 2021]

 4. Vogel State Park

-To experience all that Georgia’s Blue Ridge Mountains in fall has to offer, a trip to Vogel State Park in Blairsville GA is an absolute must.
+To see the best of Georgia’s Blue Ridge Mountains in fall, a trip to Vogel State Park in Blairsville GA is an absolute must.

-But perhaps the best way to see the stunning North Georgia fall colors is hiking around Lake Trahlyta, with the behemoth Blood Mountain looming large above it.
+But perhaps the best way to see the stunning North Georgia fall colors is hiking around Lake Trahlyta (one of our favorite lakes in North Georgia), with Blood Mountain looming large above it.

-The reflection of the warm autumn colors on the water are truly something spectacular, and make for some postcard-worthy photos (see above).
+The reflection of the warm Fall colors on the water are truly something spectacular, and make for some postcard-worthy photos (see above).

 For an easy hike where you can take in the gorgeous views, the 1.1-mile Trahlyta Lake Trail follows along the shoreline and eventually leads you to the impressive cascades of Trahlyta Falls.